-The following table reports the percentage of pavement meeting the "very good" and "good" condition ratings, as well as those falling into the "fair" category, as assessed in 2014.
-There were no roads in the "Poor" or "Very Poor" category.
+The following table reports the percentage of pavement meeting the "very good" and "good" condition ratings, as assessed in 2020.
+There were no roads in the "Fair", "Poor", or "Very Poor" categories.
 The assessment takes into account if any of the three graded categories, Ride, Surface, and Structure, fell into the respective category.
 For instance, if the Ride graded a 6, but the Surface and Structure were both 8, the road in still considered to be in the "Fair" category.

-Category 2014

-Very Good / Good 73%
+Category 2020 Very Good / Good 100%

-Fair 27%

-The County has performed maintenance and repairs to approximately 80% of the County's paved roads over the past three years and plans to finish maintenance and repair for the remaining 20% of the County roads over the next year.
-At that time, all roads will be in the "Good" or "Very Good" categories.
+The County has performed maintenance and repairs to 100% of the County's paved roads over the past seven years.
+Because of this extensive maintenance and repair, all County paved roads are considered to be in the "Good" or "Very Good" categories.